a-voloshina/fit-modern-programming-techniques/clojure-lab-1/README.md

 # clojure-lab-1

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to making a list of all strings of length n from the given characters.

 ## Usage

-FIXME
+FIXME (Later)

 ## License